Executive Policy #15

 - Treating individuals differently because of their national origin or age (for example, giving them less advantageous working conditions);

-- Following a practice or policy that disproportionately impacts women or members of the military; or
+- Following a practice or policy that disproportionately impacts women or members of another protected class; or

-- Name calling, jokes, or other verbal or physical behavior towards a person based on their religion, sexual orientation, or perceived sexual orientation.
+- Severe, persistent, or pervasive name calling, jokes, or other verbal or physical behavior towards a person based on their sexual orientation or perceived sexual orientation.

 Sexual Harassment Prohibited